omeka/omeka-s-enduser/docs/sites/site_settings.md

 Site is private: ![make private button showing an eye icon with a diagonal slash through it](../content/contentfiles/item_private.png){style="display:inline;"}

 ## Settings
-The Settings page is divided into three sections: General, Browse, and Search.
+The Settings page is divided into three sections: **General**, **Browse**, and **Search**.

-To implement any changes you make, click Save at the top right of the browser window when you are done.
-To leave without saving changes, click Cancel.
+To implement any changes you make, click "Save" at the top right of the browser window when you are done.
+To leave without saving changes, click "Cancel".

 ### General settings